youshy/old-blog/_posts/2020-09-01-How-To-Write-A-Music-Video-In-Go.md

 No, really, this is the major thing why I've done it.
 I've thought that going nerdy and seeing how far I can push my knowledge about some stuff will be a fun project.
 Also I needed an excuse to brush off my sight reading and music transcription skills!

+Before we go any further, I recommend watching the [music video](https://www.youtube.com/watch?v=-_-2EpUqb9g) so we'll set the playing field - I'll refer to it a few times!

 [^Top](#top)

 <a name="Where"/>